conan-io/docs/installation.rst

 Update
 ------

-If installed via ``pip``, do an upgrade:
+If installed via ``pip``, Conan can be easily updated:

 .. code-block:: bash

     $ pip install conan --upgrade  # Might need sudo or --user

-If installed via the "installers" (.exe, .deb), download the new installer and execute it.
+If installed via the installers (*.exe*, *.deb*), download the new installer and execute it.

-The default ``<userhome>/.conan/settings.yml`` file, containing the definition of compiler versions, etc., will be upgraded if possible.
-But if Conan detects some local changes, it will not overwrite it.
+The default *<userhome>/.conan/settings.yml* file, containing the definition of compiler versions, etc., will be upgraded if Conan does not detect local changes, otherwise it will create a *settings.yml.new* with the new settings.
-In that case, you can remove the ``settings.yml`` file manually, it will be created with the new information the first time it is required.
+If you want to regenerate the settings, you can remove the ``settings.yml`` file manually and it will be created with the new information the first time it is required.

 The upgrade shouldn't affect the installed packages or cache information.
-If something goes wrong, you can try removing the conan cache (``<userhome>/.conan``) folder.
+If the cache becomes inconsistent somehow, you may want to remove its content by deleting it (*<userhome>/.conan*).

 .. _python2: